trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 insert(obj, index)
 ```

-Use this emplace() function when you want the list to be sorted beforehand to optimize the search.
+Use this emplace() method when you want the list to be sorted beforehand to optimize the search.

 parameters:
 - obj: the object to find.